Spring Horse Care: 11 Tips to Get Ready for Riding Season

 7. Don't Skip Winter and Spring Horse Rides

 An elite athlete doesn’t stop training during the off-season, and neither should your horse.
 Riding all winter prevents injury and keeps them physically fit for competition.
 Even if your horse is on vacation during cold months, they need exercise.
 Turn-outs may not be enough, so get them out and active.
-Here are tips to help you ride safely during the winter and enjoy your time together.
+Here are tips to help you ride safely during winter and enjoy your time together.

 8. Give Your Horse Minerals and Electrolytes